 This explains why captured Muslim prisoners were often subjected to slavery, creating a (typical for the crusader kingdoms) kind of hybrid society in which Western and Eastern customs lived side-by-side.

 The custom of keeping captured enemies as slaves had another purpose as well.
 It provided the Christian kingdoms with a bargaining chip for the release of their own captives.
 Famously, Balian d’Ibelin threatened to kill the five thousand Muslim captives held in Jerusalem, if Saladin would not give him terms.
-Even more significantly, the terms of the surrender of Acre to Richard the Lionheart in 1191 included (depending on source) ether the release of all or 18,000 Christians.
+Even more significantly, the terms of the surrender of Acre to Richard the Lionheart in 1191 included (depending on source) ether the release of all or roughly the same number of Christians as had surrendered in Acre or 1,500.
 It was, according to the old French continuation of William of Tyre, Saladin’s failure to comply with this condition that caused Richard to slaughter the garrison of Acre.
 Far too many modern historians ignore this factor — the rage and desperation on the part of the Christian relatives of the captives that Richard was responding to — when judging Richard’s action at Acre.

-Most important, however, there is no evidence that slaves made a significant contribution to the economy of the crusader states.
-Unlike the antebellum South in the U.S., agriculture in the crusader states was carried out predominantly native peasants, who like serfs were tied to the land rather than being chattel slaves, and Latin settlers who enjoyed even higher status as freemen.
+However, unlike the antebellum South in the U.S., agriculture in the crusader states was carried out predominantly by native peasants and Latin settlers.
+The former enjoyed a status similar to serfs, which meant they were tied to the land but by no means chattel slaves, while the latter enjoyed even higher status as freemen.
 Slaves may have provided the labor on sugar plantations, and may also have been used for large building projects, but they did not provide the skilled labor needed in the urban economies that dominated the Latin East.
 Thus, despite the undeniable existence of Muslim slaves within the crusader kingdoms, the crusader states cannot be considered “slave states” — in sharp contrast to their opponents in Egypt, Syria and the Turkish states.